How to Find the Best LPN or LVN College near Upland Indiana

 What is an LPN?

-Licensed Practical Nurses have numerous duties that they carry out in the Union City IN healthcare facilities where they practice.
-As their titles indicate, they are required to be licensed in all states, including Indiana.
-Although they may be responsible for monitoring Certified Nursing Assistants (CNA), they themselves normally work under the guidance of either an RN or a doctor.
-The healthcare facilities where they work are numerous and varied, for example hospitals, medical clinics, schools, and long-term care facilities.
-Virtually any place that you can encounter patients seeking medical care is their dominion.
-Every state not only regulates their licensing, but also what work activities an LPN can and can’t perform.
-So depending on the state, their routine job functions can include:
+Licensed Practical Nurses have a number of functions that they accomplish in the Upland IN health care facilities where they work.
+As their titles indicate, they are mandated to be licensed in all states, including Indiana.
+While they may be responsible for overseeing Certified Nursing Assistants (CNA), they themselves usually work under the direction of either an RN or a doctor.
+The health care facilities where they work are numerous and diverse, such as hospitals, medical clinics, schools, and long-term care facilities.
+Anyplace that you can find patients in need of medical attention is their dominion.
+Every state not only oversees their licensing, but also what work activities an LPN can and can’t perform.
+So depending on the state, their day-to-day work activities may include:

 - Starting IV drips